Ulster University - Belfast

 The MSc Computer Science with Industrial Placement is a two-year specialist programme that has the core aim of training a new kind of Computing specialist who is able to both manage data, understand business process and implement solutions subsequently interconnecting them as part of a larger system.
 The course covers leading-edge subjects in areas of Advanced Computer Science, Artificial Intelligence and Internet of Things.

 This industrial placement provides masters students with an opportunity to gain structured and professional work experience at an advanced level, in a work-based learning environment, as part of their planned programme of study at the University.
 This will allow students to further develop, refine and reflect on their key personal and professional skills.
 The placement opportunity significantly supports the development of the student's employability skills, build confidence through further application of theory within the workplace and prepare them for a future career in computing.
+Please note: it is the student's responsibility to secure a placement, however we are on hand to support with this and help prepare you for interview and the working environment.

 The School of Computing at Ulster University holds Athena Swan Bronze Award since 2016 and is committed to promote and advance gender equality in Higher Education.
 We particularly welcome female applicants, as they are under-represented within the School at postgraduate taught courses.